crash1115/5e-training/examples.md

 - Completion Target: 100
 - Macro Name: My First Downtime Macro

 Create a new script macro.
-Make the name `My First Downtime Macro` and paste the following code in.
+Make the name `My First Downtime Macro` (or whatever, as long as it matches the Macro Name setting in the activity) and paste the following code in.
 Change the `actorName` and `itemName` to match the name of your actor and your activity.
 Also read through the comments so you can understand how the macro works.
 This will give you the tools and know-how to make even more cool things!

 ```
 // We need two pieces of information first: the name of the actor that owns the Activity